 Ask yourself and your colleagues “difficult” questions

 Rather than imposing policies from above, Kushner suggests starting with honest questions: What time of day are you most creative?
-What do you hate to miss during the week—a yoga class, a family dinner, or reading time?
+What do you not want to miss during the week—a yoga class, a family dinner, or reading time?
 These seemingly trivial insights can help teams collaborate better and build a culture of empathy.

 When you see your colleagues as whole people, not just “titles,” productivity doesn’t suffer, but engagement and understanding increase dramatically.

-Learn to say “no” without feeling guilty.
+Learn to say “no” without feeling guilty

 “Loud living” is not about living loudly, but about living consciously, clearly and with purpose (Illustration: shrm.org).